 Take Care of Yourself

 Seek advice for dealing with your feelings and emotions, and find out what your children are going through by listening to podcasts on dealing with divorce.
 Find out what experts have to say on the etiquette of divorce.
 Try to get enough rest, and find a stress outlet like exercise or a hobby.
 Work with a qualified Minnesota family law attorney to help you prepare for the road ahead.
-Contact Brown Law Offices to find out more.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. to find out more.